Skip to main content

 Biography

-Laurel Young is an accredited music therapist (MTA) and a certified practitioner in the Bonny Method of Guided Imagery and Music (FAMI).
+Laurel Young is an accredited music therapist (MTA) and a certified practitioner/trainer in the Bonny Method of Guided Imagery and Music (FAMI).
 Prior to joining the Department of Creative Arts Therapies, she was the Professional Leader of Creative Arts Therapies at Sunnybrook Health Sciences Centre (Toronto).
 She has taught music therapy courses at Wilfrid Laurier University (Waterloo) and Temple University (Philadelphia) and received awards from both institutions for her outstanding contributions to the field of music therapy.
-She has over 23 years of clinical experience in various areas including geriatrics/dementia, cancer, HIV, palliative care, community mental health, and developmental disabilities.
+She has over 30 years of clinical experience in various areas including geriatrics/dementia, cancer, HIV, palliative care, community mental health, and developmental disabilities.
 Dr. Young has published in several peer-reviewed journals and books, and served as Editor in Chief in 2012 and 2013 for Barcelona Publishers’ Qualitative Inquiries in Music Therapy Monograph Series.
 In 2014, Dr. Young received the Research & Publications award at the Canadian Association of Music Therapists (CAMT) 40th national conference and was a Spotlight Speaker at the World Congress of Music Therapy held in Krems, Austria.
 In 2015, Dr. Young was an invited keynote “Focus on Canada” speaker at the CAMT’s 41st conference and in March 2018 was a featured speaker for the Scottish Music Therapy Trust.
 She has served on the Board of Directors of the Canadian Music Therapy Trust Fund and the CAMT.
 She served on the editorial board for the Journal of Music Therapy (US) and is a member of Concordia's University Research Ethics Committee.
-She is the Associate Director of engAGE, Concordia's Centre for Research on Aging (http://www.concordia.ca/research/aging.html) and part of the Arts in Health Research Collective (http://www.concordia.ca/finearts/creative-arts-therapies/research/ahrc.html).
-She is a research member of the Centre for Research and Expertise in Social Gerontology (CREGÉS; http://www.creges.ca/en/) and PERFORM (http://www.concordia.ca/research/perform.html).
+She was the inaugural Associate Director of engAGE, Concordia's Centre for Research on Aging (2017-2025; http://www.concordia.ca/research/aging.html) and part of the Arts in Health Research Collective (http://www.concordia.ca/finearts/creative-arts-therapies/research/ahrc.html).
+She is a research member of the Centre for Research and Expertise in Social Gerontology (CREGÉS; http://www.creges.ca/en/) and Concordia's School of Health.
 She was a Co-Investigator and Sub-theme Leader of Advancing Interdisciplinary Research in Singing (AIRS) – a major collaborative research initiative of the Social Sciences and Humanities Research Council of Canada (https://www.airsplace.ca/).

 Education